Knots Links

 Anchor Bend

 This knot, not too surprisingly, is used to tie a line to an anchor.
 HOWEVER this is not particularly good practice since anchoring is much more reliable if there is a length of chain.
-So the anchor bend is really used to tie a line to a chain that is attached to an anchor.
-Its quite secure in my experience but I generally leave a longer tail and put in a couple more half hitches just to be sure.
-Its not so easy to take apart particularly when the rope is wet.
-I guess that's what its supposed to do.
-Its stronger than the Round turn and two half hitches but not as convenient to tie and take apart.
+So the anchor bend is really used to tie a line to a chain that is attached to an anchor. it's quite secure in my experience but I generally leave a longer tail and put in a couple more half hitches just to be sure. it's not so easy to take apart particularly when the rope is wet.
+I guess that's what it's supposed to do. it's stronger than the Round turn and two half hitches but not as convenient to tie and take apart.

-For more information on anchoring I have an article on anchors and anchoring.
+For more information on anchoring I have an article on Anchors and Anchoring.

 Tying an Anchor Bend (Fisherman's Bend).